 Information on tuition and funding is provided here.
 Be sure to click on Graduate Tuition and search for the Volgenau School of Engineering.

-In fall, 2014, the Graduate Showcase for prospective students is scheduled for Monday, October 27, from 3pm to 5pm.
+In fall, 2014, the Graduate Showcase for prospective students is scheduled for Monday, October 27, from 3pm to 5pm in Dewberry Hall on the lower level of the Johnson Center on the Fairfax campus.
 The Graduate Orientation for admitted students is scheduled on Monday, August 18 from 6pm to 8pm in Dewberry Hall in the Johnson Center on the Fairfax campus.

 About GMU: The Department of Civil, Environmental, and Infrastructure Engineering in the Volgenau School of Engineering is an integral part of the Fairfax campus of George Mason University, the largest of GMU’s four campuses, and one of the largest public universities in the Commonwealth of Virginia.
 With its location in the affluent northern suburbs of Washington DC, it combines the benefits of a vibrant self-contained, and safe campus community with athletic facilities, a performing arts center, and a major sporting events center, with the museums, entertainment, and energy of Washington, D.C., within easy reach by public transportation.
 The advantages of GMU’s location are evident in the impressive diversity of its student body and student engagement with issues both on and off-campus, as well as in the caliber of the faculty recruited to the university because of the unparalleled opportunities it offers.
 Click here to learn more about George Mason University in summary, or visit here to browse through the full range of academic offerings and student activities.
 To learn about graduate student life at GMU, visit here.